AnTARES-UGent/simulation/results/run1/result.md

 ![Plot of flight trajectory](flight_trajectory.png)

+The flight is angled towards the nord, with the rail on an inclination of 80° (with 90 being perpendicular to the ground).

-There is some more concerning news though, the acceleration the motor provides seems a lot, we're worried that it might not be strong enough.
+There is some more concerning news though, the acceleration the motor provides seems a lot, we're worried that the rocket might not be strong enough.
 More research will be needed.
 - Maximum Speed: 371.140 m/s at 1.53 s
 - Maximum Mach Number: 1.095 Mach at 1.54 s
 - Maximum Reynolds Number: 3.152e+06 at 1.53 s